 Neuropathy and blood vessel disease both raise the risk for foot sores (ulcers).
 The nerves of the feet are the longest in the body.
 They often are affected by nerve injury (neuropathy).
 When a person with diabetes loses sensation in the feet, they may not notice sores or injuries until serious ulcers develop.

 Preventing diabetic foot problems

-To help keep foot problems from developing, the National Institute of Diabetes and Digestive and Kidney Diseases ( NIDDK) recommends that people with diabetes take care of the disease and its symptoms.
-They suggest the following for proper foot care:
+To help keep foot problems from developing, the National Institute of Diabetes and Digestive and Kidney Diseases recommends that people with diabetes take care of the disease and its symptoms.
+They suggest the following for correct foot care:

 Check your shoes before putting them on to make sure they have no tears, sharp edges, or objects in them that might harm your feet.

 Wash your feet daily with warm (not hot) water and a mild soap.
 If you have neuropathy, test the water temperature with a thermometer or your wrist or elbow before putting your feet in the water.
 Healthcare providers don't advise soaking your feet for long periods.
 Dry your feet carefully with a soft towel, especially between the toes.

 Wear shoes that fit your feet well and let your toes move.
 Break in new shoes gradually.
 Wear them for only an hour at a time at first.
 After years of neuropathy, as reflexes are lost, the feet are likely to become wider and flatter.
 If you have trouble finding shoes that fit, ask your primary healthcare provider to refer you to a foot specialist (podiatrist).
 This healthcare provider can give you corrective shoes or inserts.